 "Oy!
 Who organized this shindig?
-When you get off your lazy asses and put together an event, which took enormous effort and personal sacrifice on my part, then and only then can you make your own questions," he responded loftily.
+When you get off your lazy asses and put together an event like this, which took enormous effort and personal sacrifice on my part, then and only then can you complain about my questions," he shot back loftily.
 "I'm not feeling the love here.
 Come on, guys, where's the love?"

 "Why don't you check with the Care Bears?"

-"You're all going to wake up tomorrow covered in silly string," Taichi growled.
+"You're all waking up tomorrow covered in silly string," Taichi growled.

-While the baiting continued, Mimi's glanced over to where Jou stood with Gomamon draped on his shoulders.
+While the baiting continued, Mimi glanced over to where Jou stood with Gomamon draped on his shoulders.
 He was in khaki shorts and a collared T-shirt, with a visor on his head that gave him the air of a new hire on his way to lose at miniature golf with his boss.
 His nose and ears looked like cooked lobster.
-The utter Jou-ness of the picture he made reminded her of long days passed wandering through the woods with the peak of Spiral Mountain their dogged pursuer, a time when she felt nothing but fear, except when he came up beside her.
+The utter Jou-ness of the picture he made reminded her of long days passed staring at those ears while wandering through the woods under the peak of Spiral Mountain.
+A time when she felt nothing but fear, except when he came up beside her.
 Talking, in spite of the war that rode at their heels, about only practical things.
 What they would eat and when they were running out of water.
 To make sure the fire was properly put out before they moved on.
 How often to change the wrappings on Ogremon's arm, and how the best way to get him to sit still for it was to tell him Leomon could sit like stone, without even breathing.
-Things that kept her rooted in the present while time slipped like rice through her fingers.
+Things that kept her rooted in the present while time slipped through her fingers like grains of rice.